Sathvika-891/CreditCardFraudPrediction/README.md

 3. Follow the instructions in the notebook to load the dataset, preprocess the data, train the models, and evaluate their performance.

+Sure!
+Here's the updated section for the README that includes information about downloading the dataset from Kaggle:

 ## Data

-The dataset used in this project is sourced from [Open Datasets](https://www.opendatasets.com/) and contains a variety of transaction features.
-Ensure you have the correct dataset available for analysis.
+The dataset used in this project is sourced from Kaggle.
+It contains a variety of transaction features relevant for detecting fraudulent activities.
+You can find the dataset [here](https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023).

 ## Models